Course Information - ELEC4702 Practical Experience

 - If you have done multiple jobs in the work experience, you may choose to focus on the one that you think is the most important (or you benefit most from) and then briefly mention the other minor jobs too.

 - If you are engaged in a large project involving many team members, you may choose to focus on your part only and how your work has benefited the entire project.

 You might also comment on management/union interaction and any other interesting issues.
 In general, 4-6 pages in length should be sufficient.
 Appendices are allowed if you wish to keep all your work together, but they may not be read within the School.

 You are encouraged to contact your unit coordinator for inquiries on writing the report.

-You need to submit your work experience reports by email.
-Please read the following requirements carefully and follow all the details (such as what should be in the “Subject line”), otherwise your report may be rejected.
+You need to submit your work experience reports through Blackboard.
+Please read the following requirements carefully and follow all the details (such as what should be in the report), otherwise your report may be rejected.

 - Your submission must be ONE single PDF file and consist of:

 For further enquiries contact the unit coordinator Dr. Swamidoss Sathiakumar (02 9351 4640)